brugal/wolfcamql/README-wolfcam.txt

 * binds attached to F1 -> F12 can be used even when the console is open

-* cg_drawEntNumbers  1: draw the entity numbers above everything so you can easily id something like a rocket or grenade and then use /view <num> to lock the view onto it  2: with wall hack
+* cg_drawEntNumbers  1: draw the entity numbers above everything so you can easily id something like a rocket or grenade and then use /view <num> to lock the view onto it  2: with wall hack  3: with wall hack and also shows invisible entities

 * cg_drawEventNumbers  draw floating id number of events
   note:  explosions are EV_MISSILE_MISS  (miss player), check console